Monumension

 Monumension was the last Enslaved album to feature guitarist R. Kronheim; Arve Isdal would replace him on Below the Lights.

 Track listing

 Critical reception

-From the reviews the album has received, Monumension has been generally well received.
+Monumension has been generally well received.

 AllMusic praised the album, calling it "astounding" and "truly daring".
 Chronicles of Chaos's review was generally favorable, though writing, "Monumension occasionally comes across as too over-the-top in terms of its experimentation, and the album as a whole lacks some focus and consistency."